-

 Reproduction & Growth

-- Female digs hole in soil and typically lays one egg, but a female can lay several eggs over the course of one season.
+- Females dig holes in the soil and typically lay one egg, but they can lay several eggs over the course of one season.

 - Incubation period of 4-6 months in human care.